samdsouza/Sustaining-Engineering-/sampleDoc/source/Hardware RCA | FA etc.rst

 Hardware RCA | FA etc
 =================================

-SFG Sustaining Engineering will not hangle hand hardware Failure Analysis (FA) for drives, nodes etc. NetApp has a group that will handle this and the process is documented on
+SFG Sustaining Engineering will not handle hardware Failure Analysis (FA) for drives, nodes etc. NetApp has a group that will handle this and the process is documented on

 http://csops.netapp.com/customer-support-delivery/rca/